benjamibono/recipe-master/README.md

 4. Edit or delete recipes as needed
 5. Switch between cooking and cleaning recipe modes
 6. Share your favorite recipes with friends
+7. Report any issues with the bug reporting tool

 ## 🔒 Environment Variables